Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 SPEAKER WIRE GAUGE CALCULATOR

-This custom-designed speaker wire gauge calculator will calculate electrical current carried based your specific inputs:
+This custom-designed speaker wire gauge calculator will calculate the electrical current carried based on your specific inputs:

 - Amplifier or stereo power per speaker channel